 - Rinse the gunk, which should now be loosened, off in the kitchen sink or with the garden hose.

 Note that the vinegar and baking soda solution will bubble up, just like it did in those science fair volcanoes.
-So make sure you use a dish that is much larger than what you think you need.
+So make sure you use a much larger dish than what you think you need.

-If there is any residue remaining on the grill after these steps a once over with the grill brush should take care of it.
+If any residue remains on the grill after these steps, a once-over with the grill brush should take care of it.

 Cleaning Grill Grates Made Easy With Vinegar